morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 - no support for set_wiphy_netns
 - no support for 4addr
 - the lack of an in-kernel, Linux Wireless Standards (mac80211) compliant driver makes this chipset problematic
-- future Realtek support unknown
+- Realtek support ended in 2021
 - will likely never be supported by an in-kernel driver
 - limited availability, has mostly been replaced by rtl8811cu

-Recommendation: This chipset doesn't provide any significant advantages over the mt7610u chipset and the driver for the mt7610u chipset is professionally maintained in the Linux kernel.
+Recommendation: Do not buy adapters based on this chipset.

 -----